 The Positive Incentive Program (PIP) provides children positive feedback and points immediately upon demonstrating appropriate behaviors.
 These points can be used to purchase various items from the PIP Store.
-As appropriate, individualized reinforcement plans may be developed throughout the weekend.
+As appropriate, individualized reinforcement plans may be developed throughout W.I.S.E.
+Weekend.

 Parents meet with the program director after the Friday 4:30 PM drop-off and then again Sunday at 3:00 PM prior to departure.
-The 1st meeting provides an overview of the weekend; the 2nd meeting focuses on how parents can help to generalize newly acquired skills to the child’s natural environment.
+The 1st meeting provides an overview of W.I.S.E.
+Weekend; the 2nd meeting focuses on how parents can help to generalize newly acquired skills to the child’s natural environment.
 Handouts are provided with practical strategies.

 Wholesome and nourishing meals will be prepared by an experienced chef catering to hearty appetites.
 Ample snacks will be provided.

 Counselors are carefully chosen based upon their interest & experience in working with children with special needs.
 They typically include certified teachers, college graduates, & college students, all of whom have experience working with children with special needs.
 Supervision is priority throughout the program.

 $395.00 for the weekend. $100 deposit required with completed application.
 If child is accepted, balance is due within 10 days following acceptance notification.
 Deposit will be refunded only if the child is not accepted or if the responsible party notifies W.I.S.E.
 Weekend within 10 days following acceptance notification.

 Please make check payable to:

 “Behavior Therapy Associates” (credit card payments are also accepted)